ethanlee928/spark-vllm-docker/README.md

 This repository is not affiliated with NVIDIA or their subsidiaries.
 This is a community effort aimed to help DGX Spark users to set up and run the most recent versions of vLLM on Spark cluster or single nodes.

 The Dockerfile builds from the main branch of VLLM, so depending on when you run the build process, it may not be in fully functioning state.
-You can target a specific vLLM release by setting `--vllm-ref` parameter.
+You can target a specific vLLM release by setting `--vllm-ref` parameter or use `--use-wheels release` to install pre-built release wheels.

 ## CHANGELOG